error0x0000001/Device_r12/README.md

 - I want to express my gratitude to the numerous authors and contributors whose work has been invaluable in my learning process.

 ## Contributing
-This repository is intended for personal learning, and contributions are not currently being accepted.
+- This repository is intended for personal learning, and contributions are not currently being accepted.
--If you have suggestions or feedback, feel free to reach out.
+- If you have suggestions or feedback, feel free to reach out.

 ## Cloning the Repository